ldstep/ldstephensnet/content/about.md

 When adding new posts, changing the design, or adding new features, that is done in [BBEdit](https://www.barebones.com/products/bbedit/).

-New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in VS Code.
+New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in BBEdit.

 Thanks for visiting!